Child's Play Franchise

 However Tom Holland's direction is something hesitated at the beginning of the home sequence.
 As if he hesitates between fully exposition of Chucky's unnatural behaviours and just functional actions of a mechanically spoken doll.
 This vagueness is the border line between reality and fictional reality.
 I think Tom Holland's approach is the maximum efforts that followed by the reboot.

 This film is originally a whodunit.
 Whodunit is a kind of plot to find a killer during the story.
 This element is weakened in both the original and the reboot.
 In Act 1, after Maggie Peterson, Karen's friend and Andy's babysitter 's murder sequence and Chucky's revenge on the traitor, rubbery partner Eddie Caputo, Andy is suspected by police and put in the psychiatric hospital.
 This plot is something unpersuasive and the weakest plot point.

-The mid point is when Karen finds the Chucky's super natural status and decides to burn Chucky in the furness.
+The midpoint is when Karen finds the Chucky's super natural status and decides to burn Chucky.
 This plot is critically persuasive when she finds Chucky moves without butteries.
 The rest of the Act 2 is Chucky tries to kill Mike for revenge, and gets John "Dr. Death" Bishop, Chucky's former voodoo mentor to know about how to turn into living human body.
 The goal of the antagonist is also clearly set up by the plotting.